olatunjiabel231-coder/sc200-soc-portfolio/PROJECT-4-lolbins-process-detection/use-cases/mshta-vbscript-execution/README.md

 VBScript is executed via `mshta.exe`, a trusted Windows binary commonly abused for script execution.

-In a real-world scenario, an attacker could replace this benign script with a malicious payload to download malware, execute commands, or establish persistence.
+In a real-world scenario, an attacker could replace this script with a malicious payload to download malware, execute commands, or establish persistence.

 ---